SFLC.in’s Comments on the Draft Digital Competition Bill, 2024

 Issue Complementarity with the Competition Act

-The broad nature of the Central Government’s powers to exempt enterprises from the Bill
+The broad nature of the powers to exempt enterprises from the Bill

 RECOMMENDATIONS

 The DCB should enable a competitive process that leads to the development of products and services that actually create value for end-users rather than treating them as a tool for maximising ‘value extraction’.15 The thresholds prescribed for designation of SSDEs should be revised to ensure that only large digital enterprises are being regulated.
-Furthermore, it would be beneficial if the obligation on fair and transparent dealing outlines the specific actions that could result in a breach of the same.
+Furthermore, the obligation pertaining to fair, transparent and non-discriminato beneficial must be elaborate upon the specific actions that could result in a breach of the same.
 The DCB should be adjusted to ensure that it will adequately complement the Competition Act.
 Lastly, the grounds mentioned in Clause 38 should be elaborated further – to include the broader scenarios that could necessitate exempting an enterprise.

 Please find the detailed comments on the Draft Digital Competition Bill, 2024 hereunder